falkr/ttm4115/pages/unit-9-comp/index.md

 So in the following, we have a combination of these perspectives.
 Some theoretical treatment with the principles, some view into the real world, and some programming in the week ahead.

 But don't get me wrong: Components are a fascinating subject!
 Components do not only couple together a lot of the properties of a system, both at runtime and after deployment.
 They are the main subjects when we talk about software architecture, which is a changing field with different trends, ideas, fashions, faiths and also fantasies.
 When you learn, such discussions can be interesting but also confusing.
 What I want to achieve in the following unit is that you get the basic ideas and develop the skills to think about modularity in a system so you can adapt to whichever specific component framework and architectural style is used in your job.
-Here are, as always, the learning :goals:
+Here are, as always, the learning goals:

 ## Learning Goals